yjhn/esp8266/README.md

 ### License

-This project is licensed under AGPL v3, except for `libserialport/Makefile`, which is licensed under GPL v2.
+This project is licensed under AGPL-3.0-or-later, except for `libserialport/Makefile`, which is licensed under GPL v2.